Optimal Transport & Geometry

 7. Arjovsky, M., et al. (2017).
 “Wasserstein GAN”.
 Applied OT stability to generative adversarial networks.

 8. Caffarelli, L. A. (1992).
 “The regularity of mappings with a convex potential”.
-Fundamental regularity theory for the Monge-Ampère equation.
+Regularity theory for the Monge-Ampere equation.